revrobotDutyZero/robot_library/README.md

   * robot motion control functions
   * obstacle detection and avoidance functions
   * robot library example nodes

 By calling the mentioned functions, users are able to control and monitor the provided robot platform.

 ## Configuration Needed
  * This package was tested on <strong> Ubuntu 16.04 with ROS Kinetic </strong>
+ * The provided robot library only worked with <strong> Duty Zero robot platform </strong>